dlbeswick/gio-sync/README.md

 1. Make sure the various devices and file locations you're syncing between are mounted in GVfs; in other words, make sure you can see them in Gnome Files.
 1. Open the source and destination location windows.
 Press CTRL+L and look at the location bar at the top of the window to get the GVfs URI for each location.
 These URIs would start with `mtp://` or `sftp://`, for example.
 For regular file locations, just add `file://` in front of the path, i.e. `file:///home/my_username/Music`
 1. Supply the source and destination URIs to `gio-sync`.
 Make sure to use quotes around the paths if they contain spaces.
-Note that the destination path must always point to a directory, and will be created if needed.
+Note that the destination path must always point to a directory, and that directory will be created if needed.

 ## Usage example